romanpauk/dingo/docs/architecture/registration-and-resolution.md

 The deduction logic itself lives in [include/dingo/factory/constructor_detection.h](../../include/dingo/factory/constructor_detection.h).
+Constructor detection first selects a shape: its constructor kind and the highest arity Dingo can prove constructible.
+The default construction path uses that result directly and supplies conversion-based arguments at the selected arity.

+When compile-time dependency information is needed, signature detection reuses the selected shape and recovers the concrete parameter types.
+Its construction path consumes that recovered type list, making it the single source of truth for both dependency reporting and injection.
+Signature recovery does not choose a different overload or expand the search range.

-Architecturally, the important limit is that Dingo picks the highest-arity constructor shape it can prove constructible under its detection rules.
-It does not try to model the full C++ overload-resolution space, which is why ambiguous, policy-sensitive, or readability-critical cases should move to an explicit factory.
+Dingo does not try to model the full C++ overload-resolution space, which is why ambiguous, policy-sensitive, or readability-critical cases should move to an explicit factory.

 `container<bindings<...>>` also checks statically known static cycles at compile time.
 Ordinary static cycles are rejected; cycles where every participating